We were lucky enough to witness the elaborate changing of the guard ceremony.

 .
 A staggering 70% of the population favours the removal of President Chen because of his blatant lies and corruption - seems that Chen and his family enjoy dipping into the cookie jar every now and then.

 Normally, foreigners are discouraged from attending demonstrations, as the scene could quickly escalate to violence and you could find yourself in a lot of trouble.
-But this was the first time either of us had been in
+But this was the first time either of us had been in a situation

 I love the way the guys arms are casually at his side while he relieves himself.

-a situation like this, and we were curious to observe.
+like this, and we were curious to observe.
 Many of the streets were blocked off with barbed-wire gates guarded by military personnel, and the police were out in full riot gear just in case things got nasty.
 There was a bit of tension in the air, but the people proved this rally would remain peaceful - as their beef was with the President, not law enforcement - and eventually several hundred police officers marched off through the crowd amid loud cheers, chants, and singing.

 When we arrived on the scene - around 5:00pm - the crowd was about 100,000 strong on Zhongxiao Road in front of the main station, every single one wearing a red shirt with the slogan